What is Mindfulness?

 Who is this course for?

-This course is specially designed for ladies.
+This course is specially designed for women.

 When will this course begin?